 - You must be a US Citizen and be at least 18 years old.

-- You must be a Registered Student for a session of the Recording Workshop CORE Program with a $300 tuition deposit on file.
+- You must be a Registered Student for a session of the Recording Workshop CORE Program with your $315 downpayment on file.
 Applying for a 57 Trust loan is a separate process from registering to attend a session of the Recording Workshop CORE Program.
 Your 57 Trust Application can be sent in along with your CORE Program Registration Form, but the Registration Form must be accepted before your 57 Trust Application will be processed.

 - There is a limit to the available 57 Trust funds on a per-session basis.
 Applications can be submitted until two weeks before the start of classes, but an earlier submission is strongly suggested.

 - If your 57 Trust Application is approved, you will be contacted and asked to accept the loan offer.
-If you accept, you must then fill out the loan agreement upon arrival at Recording Workshop.
-This must be completed and signed prior to the start of classes.
+If you accept, you must then fill out the loan agreement in order to complete the process.
+This must be completed and signed before your loan can be finalized.

 - Your first payment is due 30 days after your last day of classes at Recording Workshop.